Pretty-Good-Freedom-Tech/brainstorm/README.md

 ## Why use Hasenpfeffr?

-- You and your friends can use your hasenpfeffr relay as a normal Nostr contentrelay, with spam and other unwanted content removed using state of the art WoT technology
+- You and your friends can use your hasenpfeffr relay as a normal Nostr content relay, with spam and other unwanted content removed using state of the art WoT technology
 - Export personalized WoT scores as NIP-85 Trusted Assertions (kind 30382 events), ready for usage by all NIP-85-compliant clients

 ## What do I need?